-H&M is the world’s second-largest fashion retailer after Inditex and the UK is its third largest market, generating subsidiary sales of £1,054.9m for 2017/18, a dip of 0.7% in a challenging marketplace.
+H&M is the world’s second-largest fashion retailer after Inditex, and the UK is its third-largest market.

 The retailer trades through various fascias with slightly different target markets.
 In the UK, this consists of 300 outlets across the H&M, Cos, & Other Stories, Monki, Weekday and Arket brands.
 It also operates the Afound discount marketplace in Sweden and the Netherlands.